BlueprintCoding/SillyTavernSimpleLauncher/README.md

 UPDATED README COMING SOON!

-For now just use "Install STSL.bat" for the first run/install.
+For now just use "Install STSL.ps1" for the first run/install.
 You may have to run it twice if you get errors.
-Run as admin.
+Right click and run in powershell.
+It will ask for admin permissions

 After that just use "Start STSL.bat" to start the STSL.